 Judges come from local television stations, networks, cable programming services and independent production facilities, and are often themselves Emmy® and other industry award winners.
 Careful attention is paid to impartial judges who represent a balance of news and programming areas together with various craft disciplines.

-PEER JUDGING: In order to serve as a peer judge for a local chapter’s Emmy® Awards, a person must have experience performing the work being judged or directly supervising or teaching the work being judged with “hands on” involvement.
+PEER JUDGING: A peer judge is defined as any person with a minimum of two years of professional experience in the field of television program production or programming who is directly engaged in or supervises the discipline they’re being asked to judge.
+In order to serve as a peer judge for a local chapter’s Emmy® Awards, a person must have experience performing the work being judged or directly supervising or teaching the work being judged with “hands on” involvement.

 To judge program areas or categories, a peer judge must have produced, directed or written programs or program segments, preferably in the specific discipline being judged (i.e. “News”).
 Associate producers and similar titles may be qualified, depending on active involvement in the producing craft.
 Job descriptions govern over Job titles.